 grant in 1995 from the New England Foundation for the Arts,

-which was funded in part by the Massachusetts Cultural Council.
+which was funded in part by the Mass Cultural Council.

 Her work has been exhibited in numerous solo and group shows.